planning logistics

 Parent host reviewing late kids birthday RSVPs and guest counts on a phone

-Question: What should you do when parents RSVP late to a kids birthday party?
+Question: What should you say when parents RSVP late to a kids birthday party?

 TL;DR: Late RSVPs are common.
 Handle them with a deadline, a short reminder, and a simple plan for late yes responses.